MDaemon Technologies Blog

 • Each outgoing message is signed by the server using the corresponding encrypted private key.

-• For incoming messages, when the receiving server sees that a message has been signed by DKIM, it will retrieve the public key from the sending server's DNS records and then compare that key with the message's cryptographic signature to determine its validity.
+• For incoming messages, when the receiving server sees that a message has been signed by DKIM, it will retrieve the public key from the sending domain's DNS records and then compare that key with the message's cryptographic signature to determine its validity.

 • If the incoming message cannot be verified then the receiving server knows it contains a spoofed address or has been tampered with or changed.
 A failed message can then be rejected, or it can be accepted but have its spam score adjusted.